Minigrim0/CAD/README.md

 ## ToDo:
 * [X] Add messages to the site admin
 * [X] Fix visible email addresses
+* [X] Use html/css in mails

-* [ ] create a cron job to store the log files once a days, and remove those who are older than 3(?) months
+* [X] create a cron job to store the log files once a days, and remove those who are older than 3(?) months

 * [ ] Fix workflow when engaging coaches
 * [ ] Write tests
 * [ ] setup CI/CD
 * [ ] verify admin
-* [X] Use html/css in mails